Sothebyʼs Sale of Ruskin Manuscripts and Library, 1930

 - Lot 114, “The King of the Golden River”.

-Whitehouse had competitors, however, who adopted an alternative strategy to seeking high‐profile items such as the diaries and manuscripts of the better‐known Ruskin works.
-The Boston bookseller and collector, Charles E. Goodspeed, who had long been supplying American collectors with Ruskin first editions, had previously “found no competition” in London for the hundreds of Ruskin items beyond the typical antiquarian dealerʼs core of first‐edition (or earlier edition) volumes of Modern Painters, Seven Lamps, and Stones (Goodspeed, Yankee Bookseller, 263; and see Charles E. Goodspeed [1867–1950]).
-Goodspeed took the same approach at the 1930 Sothebyʼs sale, assisted by B. F. Stevens and Brown as his agent.
-Whereas Whitehouseʼs manuscript acquisitions were canonical by the standards of the time—the diaries, the Stones manuscript, and lot 119, which was headed by manuscript for Ruskinʼs Turner Catalogue—Goodspeed targeted very early and very late works: for example, manuscripts of King of the Golden River (lot 114, £155), a portion of Fors Clavigera (lot 118, £50), and Praeterita (£155).
+The Boston bookseller and collector, Charles E. Goodspeed, had long been supplying American collectors with Ruskin first editions.
+For customers aspiring to compile comprehensive collections, Goodspeed said he “found no competition” in London for the hundreds of Ruskin items beyond the typical antiquarian dealerʼs core of first‐edition (or earlier edition) volumes of Modern Painters, Seven Lamps of Architecture, and Stones of Venice (Goodspeed, Yankee Bookseller, 263; and see Charles E. Goodspeed [1867–1950]).
+Goodspeed took the same approach to the 1930 Sothebyʼs sale, assisted by B. F. Stevens & Brown as his agent.
+Whereas Whitehouseʼs manuscript acquisitions were canonical by the standards of the time—the diaries, the Stones of Venice manuscript, and lot 119, which was headed by manuscript for the Catalogue of Sketches by Turner (1878)—Goodspeed targeted very early and very late works: for example, manuscripts of King of the Golden River (lot 114, £155), a portion of Fors Clavigera (lot 118, £50), and Praeterita (£155).
 His strategy is consistent with the biographical bias animating collectors of the late nineteenth and early twentieth centuries, who aspired to comprehensive ownership of every published item by their modern authors of choice, from juvenilia to last works (see The Collecting of Modern Authors in the Late Nineteenth and Early Twentieth Centuries; and see Catalogue of the Manuscripts and Remaining Library of John Ruskin, 21, 24–25).

 In his 1937 autobiography, Goodspeed mentions that he acquired the King, Fors, and Praeterita manuscripts, and that he kept the Praeterita manuscript for himself, selling the other two (Yankee Bookseller, 267).
-Evidence at the Beinecke Library shows that his buyer for the King and Fors manuscripts was Yale University Library, and that the transfer was quick, sold in early November 1930.
-Evidence also reveals that Goodspeedʼs agent acquired additional manuscripts on his behalf at the 1930 sale, which, although Goodspeed fails to mention the items in his autobiography, he also sold to Yale University Library on the same date: Proserpina (lot 117, £30); miscellaneous notebooks, mostly on literary, historical, and geological topics (lot 122, £38); an assortment of Oxford lectures, lectures on the Val dʼArno, and a stray architectural notebook belonging to the 1850–51 Venice labors (lot 116, £70); and from the books portion of the sale, Ruskinʼs set of the Botanical Magazine, with his marginalia (lot 16).
+Evidence at the Beinecke Library shows that his buyer for the King and Fors manuscripts was Yale University Library, and that the sale included additional manuscripts acquired at the 1930 sale, which Goodspeed does not mention in his memoir: Proserpina (lot 117, £30); miscellaneous notebooks, mostly on literary, historical, and geological topics (lot 122, £38); an assortment of Oxford lectures, lectures on the Val dʼArno, and a stray Architectural Note Book belonging to the 1850–51 Venice labors (lot 116, £70); and from the books portion of the sale, Ruskinʼs set of the Botanical Magazine, with his marginalia (lot 16).
+The transfer of these items to Yale University Library was made quickly, sold in early November 1930 for a total price of $3,000.
 (Except for lot 16, all of these additional items are notated in the Beinecke copy of the Sothebyʼs catalogue as sold to B. F. Stevens & Brown, Goodspeedʼs agent; and the purchase of the Botanical Magazine is credited to Stevens & Brown by James Dearden in Ruskin, Bembridge, and Brantwood, 48.)

-Goodspeed turned these items around to Yale for a total of $3,000.
-Curiously, in what appears to be the earliest published report describing acquisitions by Yale from the July 1930 Sothebyʼs sale, the items sold to the library by Goodspeed are not mentioned.
-Instead, in a detailed January 1931 report in the Yale University Library Gazette, it was lots 110 and 112, the six bound volumes of Ruskin family letters and the six slipcases containing juvenilia, that are celebrated as forming “a considerable portion of the Brantwood collection of Ruskin manuscripts” that is “now preserved for all time against sale and spoliation” (Weihe, “A Collection of Ruskin Manuscripts”, 47).
-These two lots are not included in the documentation of Goodspeedʼs November 1930 transfer of Sothebyʼs sale items to Yale, nor are the items that Goodspeed did definitely sell to Yale in 1930 mentioned in the Gazette article.
-It is possible that, within the “considerable portion of the Brantwood collection”, the Gazette writer meant also to comprise the items acquired from Goodspeed, but that he focused on lots 110 and 112 because they stood out from the rest, set apart not only by their contents relating to Ruskinʼs youth, but also by their striking blue‐morocco casings.
-Still, the focus on “this noteworthy group” of juvenilia and letters—represented in the Gazette as “an impressive addition to the Libraryʼs collection of Ruskiniana”, which was already grounded in “the completeness of its first editions and rarity of its items” donated in 1929 as the R. B. Adam Collection—begs the question of who purchased these two lots and how they come to Yale (Weihe, “A Collection of Ruskin Manuscripts”, 47; and see French, “The R. B. Adam Collection of Ruskin” and R. B. Adam II [1863–1940]).
+Curiously, in what appears to be the earliest published report describing acquisitions by Yale from the July 1930 Sothebyʼs sale, none of these items is mentioned.
+Instead, a January 1931 report in the Yale University Library Gazette lengthily describes manuscripts that were not listed in Goodspeedʼs November 1930 sale—namely, lots 110 and 112, consisting of the six bound volumes of Ruskin family letters and the six slipcases containing juvenilia.
+In the Gazette, these items are celebrated as forming “a considerable portion of the Brantwood collection of Ruskin manuscripts” which is “now preserved for all time against sale and spoliation” at Yale (Weihe, “A Collection of Ruskin Manuscripts”, 47).
+It is possible that the phrase “considerable portion of the Brantwood collection” is meant also to comprise the items acquired from Goodspeed, and that the writer chose to focus on lots 110 and 112.
+Not only would these acquisitions have stood out from the rest by virtue of their striking blue‐morocco casings; their contents were also notable for their biographical interest, particularly pertaining to Ruskinʼs youth—and in that respect, the writer goes on, “this noteworthy group” of juvenilia and letters represented “an impressive addition to the Libraryʼs collection of Ruskiniana”, which had been recently augmented by “the completeness of its first editions and rarity of its items” donated in 1929 as the R. B. Adam Collection (Weihe, “A Collection of Ruskin Manuscripts”, 47; and see French, “The R. B. Adam Collection of Ruskin” and R. B. Adam II [1863–1940]).
+Still, the Adam Collection would have seemed complemented not only by the juvenilia but also by the manuscripts of late works acquired from Goodspeed.
+The report seems to testify to a special interest in the early manuscripts, at least among American collectors.
+It also begs the question of just how these manuscripts made their way to Yale from the 1930 Sothebyʼs auction.

-According to the annotated sale catalogue at the Beinecke, the successful bids for lots 110 and 112 were placed by “Allen” (lot 110, £520; lot 112, £260).
-This member of the George Allen family was probably Hugh Allen, whose role in the sale can be gathered from a letter by Ralph Brown of B. F. Stevens & Brown to J. H. Whitehouse on the occasion of the Severn Sale of Ruskin Effects, 1931: “we are having the benefit of the assistance of our friend Mr. Hugh Allen, and his help has been invaluable”, as compared with “the lack of interest shown by the Severn family in all matters pertaining to Ruskin” (quoted in Dearden, Ruskin, Bembridge, and Brantwood, 87).
+According to the annotated Sothebyʼs catalogue at the Beinecke, the successful bids for lots 110 and 112 were placed by “Allen” (lot 110, £520; lot 112, £260).
+That this was a member of the George Allen family, probably Hugh Allen, can be gathered from a letter by Ralph Brown of B. F. Stevens & Brown to J. H. Whitehouse on the occasion of the Severn Sale of Ruskin Effects, 1931: “we are having the benefit of the assistance of our friend Mr. Hugh Allen, and his help has been invaluable”, as compared with “the lack of interest shown by the Severn family in all matters pertaining to Ruskin” (quoted in Dearden, Ruskin, Bembridge, and Brantwood, 87).
 Beyond the initial purchase of lots 110 and 112 by Allen, however, the details of the manuscriptsʼ journey from London to New Haven are obscured by conflicting evidence.